Stanislaw09/BookmarksExtension/README.md

 ---

 Chrome extension which allows to save bookmarks and quotes from visited websites.
-Created with React and Firebase after little adoption to chrome extension's standard's.
+Created with React and Firebase (in order to fully work, firebase should be replaced with chrome.storage) after little adoption to chrome extension's standard's.